Axway/open-banking-docs/content/en/docs/Validation/troubleshooting.md

 ## Portal debug options

 1. Navigate to Menu - System - **Global configuration**.
-2. Select the System tab, and then select **Yes** for *Debug Server*: Diagnostic information, language translation, and SQL errors (if present) will be displayed.
-The information will be displayed at the foot of every page you view within the Joomla Backend and Frontend.
+2. Select the System tab, and then select **Yes** for *Debug Server*: Diagnostic information, language translation, and SQL errors (if present) are displayed.
+The information is displayed at the footer of every page you view within the Joomla Backend and Frontend.
 ![developer-portal-config-debug](/Images/developer-portal-config-debug.png)
-3. Select the Server tab, and then select **Maximum** for _Error Reporting_: This parameter sets the level of error reporting to be used by PHP on the Joomla site. _Maximum_ would override the server setting to give the reporting of all errors.
+3. Select the Server tab, and then select **Maximum** for _Error Reporting_: This parameter sets the level of error reporting to be used by PHP on the Joomla site. _Maximum_ overrides the server setting to give the reporting of all errors.
 ![developer-portal-config-debug](/Images/developer-portal-config-error-reporting.png)
    * You will get diagnostic information and error reporting directly while navigating on the Developer Portal in your web browser.
-It is recommended to use this option only in a non-production environment, and for a limited period in time.
+It is recommended to use this option only in a non-production environment and for a limited period in time.
 4. You can also get logs on the server side by accessing the container standard output.
 In the Kubernetes cluster:
-    * Identify the api-portal-xxxxx-xxx pod name
+    * Identify the api-portal-xxxxx-xxx pod name.

     ```bash
     kubectl get pods -n open-banking-developer-portal
     ```

-    * Display the logs:
+    * Display the logs.

     ```bash
     kubectl logs api-portal-xxxxx-xxx -n open-banking-developer-portal